TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 ## Block Objects

 BlockNote is centered around the idea of blocks, each containing an individual piece of content and optionally also containing nested blocks.
-This block-based design extends to the BlockNote API, which uses the `Block` object type to represent blocks in code.
+This design philosophy extends to the BlockNote API, which uses the `Block` object type to represent blocks in code.

 Most functions in the BlockNote API either return `Block` objects or take them as arguments, so it's important to familiarize yourself with them in order to best make use of it.
-You can find out which functions are available in the BlockNote API in **TODO** Manipulating Blocks.
+You can find all the functions available in the BlockNote API in **TODO** Manipulating Blocks.

 ```
 type Block = {